elastic/kibana/packages/core/execution-context/core-execution-context-common/README.md

 # @kbn/core-execution-context-common

-This package contains the public types for Core's common execution context.
+This package contains the common types for Core's execution context.